-People love the idea behind For Honor.
-We haven’t seen a game that simulates medieval combat so well, while adding up much-needed complexity in a while.
+People love the idea behind Ubisoft’s For Honor.
+It’s been a while since we’ve seen a game that simulates medieval combat so well while adding up much-needed complexity.
 And that’s exactly what convinced players to buy this game.

-According to numerous reports from players, For Honor’s connectivity is a disaster.
-The game’s official Steam page is flooded with negative reviews by players who constantly fail to connect to duels, and other multiplayer modes.
+Numerous users reported disastrous Internet connectivity when launching For Honor.
+The game’s official Steam page is flooded with negative reviews from players who constantly fail to connect to duels, and other multiplayer modes.

 Here’s what some of them say:

-- “*fifteenth attempt at completing a game, finally about to kill the last guy* A connection error has occured.
-Returning to main menu. *breaks down crying*”
+- Fifteenth attempt at completing a game, finally about to kill the last guy.
+A connection error has occured.
+Returning to main menu.

 - For Honor servers unreachable – Sometimes you might encounter a problem with For Honor due to your antivirus.
-To fix the issue, be sure to check if your antivirus or firewall is interfering with the game.
+To fix the issue, be sure to check if your antivirus or firewall interfere with the game.

 - For Honor matchmaking failed, connection failed – These messages can appear if the necessary ports aren’t forwarded.
 To fix that, it’s advised to open your router’s configuration and forward the necessary ports.

-- For Honor 7-00000005 – This is another common error that can appear in For Honor.
-If this error occurs, reset your hosts file to default and check if that solves the issue.
+- For Honor 7-00000005 – Reset your hosts file to default and check if that solves the issue.

 - For Honor connection error 0006000037 – If you encounter this error message, you might be able to fix the problem simply by enabling UPnP feature on your router.

-- For Honor connection error has occurred, with session has been lost – These problems can be quite problematic, but you should be able to fix most of them by using one of our solutions.
+- For Honor connection error has occurred/ session has been lost – Try one of our solutions detailed below.

-According to users, the most common cause for For Honor connection issues can be your antivirus.
-To fix the problem, first you need to add For Honor in your list of exceptions in both your antivirus and firewall.
+According to users, the most common cause for For Honor connection issues might be your antivirus.
+To fix the problem, first, you need to add For Honor in your list of exceptions in both your antivirus and firewall.

 This process varies for each antivirus application, so you might need to look for a guide on how to add exceptions in your antivirus/firewall.
 If the game isn’t blocked by your antivirus/firewall, your next step would be to disable certain antivirus features and check if that helps.